Providing a quality mark for surgical education

 Who can apply

 Course Accreditation is designed for short courses of up to and including five days in length.
 Any organiser or provider of educational or scientific courses which aid the development of competent surgeons or those from allied health professions can apply for Course Accreditation.
-However, only courses which can produce evidence of positive feedback for the past two years, or which have received Course Approval from the RCS are eligible for Course Accreditation.
-Newly established courses, and courses that have limited participant feedback will first be required to undergo the RCS Course Approval process.
-The Criteria and Standards for Course Accreditation can be reviewed on the RCS Accreditation Portal.
+However, only courses which can provide detailed and positive feedback from at least the previous two sittings of the course, or which have previously received Course Approval from the RCS, are eligible for Course Accreditation.

 How to apply